 - Spices: Add any spices of choice.
 I like to add minced garlic, cracked pepper, and thyme.
 I also like to add two lemons and one orange, both zested and sliced.

-You can customize these elements to suit your own taste and in a pinch, just use water, salt and any spices you like.
+You can customize these elements to suit your own taste.
+In a pinch, just use water, salt and any spices you like.

-The process of brining a turkey is much easier than the process of roasting one.
-It also makes the roasting process faster and the finished product more delicious.
-There are several ways to accomplish the practical steps of brining but the main thing is that you need to have a big enough air-tight container that maintains a cold enough temperature for long enough.
+There are several ways to brine but the main thing is to use a big airtight container that maintains a cold temperature.
 The two ways I have accomplished this are:

-- In a large cooler with constant ice– A little more work but it provides just as good of flavor if you don’t have fridge space.
-You’ll basically put the turkey in a large air-tight bag or container of some kind and pack ice around it.
-You’ll want to check it to make sure that it is maintaining a temperature above freezing but below 40 degrees.
+- In a large cooler with replenished ice – A little more work refilling with ice but gives the same results if you don’t have fridge space.
+Basically, put the turkey in a large air-tight bag or container of some kind and pack ice around it.
+Check it to make sure that it is maintaining a temperature above freezing but below 40 degrees.

 This is my go-to recipe and the one I am prepping for this year…